-As part of the probe, police had in August raided the party's headquarters as well as the offices of former party treasurer Daniel Osacar.
+As part of the probe, police had at the end of August raided the party's headquarters as well as the offices of former party treasurer Daniel Oscar.

-Osacar himself was detained for questioning on Friday with the investigating judge confiscating his passport, a police spokesman said.
+Oscar himself was detained for questioning with the investigating judge confiscating his passport, a police spokesman said.

 Mas has described the investigation as a "witchhunt" after his party won a regional election in Catalonia on September 27.

-His Together for Yes coalition -- comprising Convergence and leftist separatists ERC -- clinched 62 seats, six seats shy of an overall majority in the 135-seat Catalan parliament.
+His Together for Yes coalition -- comprising Convergence and leftist separatists CRE -- clinched 62 seats during the the vote, six seats shy of a majority in the 135-seat Catalan parliament.

-The arrests come as Mas seeks the support of the leftist Popular Unity Candidacy (CUP), whose 10 seats would give the pro-secession parties an outright majority in the assembly.
+The arrests come as Mas is seeking the support of the leftist Popular Unity Candidacy (CUP), whose 10 seats would give the pro-secession parties an outright majority in the assembly.

 During the campaign Mas vowed to set Catalonia on a path toward independence within 18 months if he gets backing from the regional parliament.